algomo/knowledge-base/docs/docs/tools/Shopify Product Search, Recommendations and Comparison.md

 ## Customisation

-### How do I customise what filters are available to the users?
+### Custom filters

+Chatbots using this tool have access to filters set up in your Shopify store.
+By default, they include price range and availability.

-We get the filters directly from your Shopify store.
-You can customise them through the official Shopify [Search & Discovery app](https://apps.shopify.com/search-and-discovery).
+You can customise which filters are available through the official Shopify [Search & Discovery app](https://apps.shopify.com/search-and-discovery).

 1. Install it
 2. Customise filters